danielfm/smudge/README.md

 | <kbd>u</kbd>     | Unfollows the current playlist                                      |
 | <kbd>M-RET</kbd> | Plays the track under the cursor in the context of the playlist [1] |

-Both buffers load the `spotify-remote-mode` by default.
+Both buffers load the `global-spotify-remote-mode` by default.

 [1] D-Bus implementation for GNU/Linux do not support passing the context, so only the track under the cursor will be played